suthardeep/vendor_portal/ONBOARDING_FLOW.md

         Yes - Send refresh token to generate new accesstoken isRefreshTokenExpired ?
                 Yes - return 401 and redirect to /login -> STEP-6
                 No - generate access token and send required details
                     - frontend stores tokens
                     - STEP-3
-        No - STEP-3
+        No - (/get-profile api) -> STEP-3

 STEP-3
     isRegistered ?
-        NO - redirect to /registration, STEP-7
+        NO - redirect to /registration -> STEP-7
         YES - STEP-4

 STEP-4